-Often organisations are focused on recruiting volunteers and loose emphasis on volunteer retention and volunteer’s experience with the organisation.
+Often organisations are focused on recruiting volunteers and lose the emphasis on volunteer retention and volunteer experience with the organisation.
 In the 2019 report Time Well spent by NCVO.
-A national survey of over 10,000 respondents found eight keys features making up a quality experience for volunteers;
+A national survey of over 10,000 respondents found eight key features making up a quality experience for volunteers;

 Inclusive: welcome and accessible to all

 Flexible: takes into account people’s individual life circumstances